LucasDelfino92/morrowindsharp/mw++.md

 ### BUG FIXES AND OPTIMIZATION

-Major patches and bug fixes for Morrowind.
-Make sure you don't skip this section.

 - [**Patch for Purists**](https://www.nexusmods.com/morrowind/mods/45096) by half11
 The best unofficial fan patch for Morrowind.
 - [**Correct UV Rocks**](http://mw.modhistory.com/download-56-12003) by Nich